nyu-cs202/labs-23sp/lab4/README-OS.md

     Build the OS and run QEMU in the current terminal window.
 Type Control-C in the terminal to exit the OS.

-In all of these run modes, QEMU also creates a file named `log.txt`.
+In all of these run modes, QEMU also creates a file named `/tmp/log.txt`.
-As you debug you may find it useful to add your own calls to `log_printf` within the kernel; output from log_printf goes to log.txt.
+As you debug you may find it useful to add your own calls to `log_printf` within the kernel; output from log_printf goes to /tmp/log.txt.

 Finally, run `make clean` to clean up your directory.

+NOTE: when running under Docker containerization, `make run` and `make run-console` do the same thing, because Docker does not provide a graphical interface, so QEMU (running on Linux in Docker) does not offer graphics hardware to the guest OS.

 Source
 ------